 In 1892, Asbury Hospital opened in Minneapolis, Minnesota.
 It had 32 beds for patients.
 In 1916, the hospital grew to 180 beds.
 From 1921 to 1928, the U.S. government used it as a veterans hospital.

-In 1935, Asbury and six other Minneapolis Hospitals joined an alliance of St. Paul hospitals that had begun offering insurance plans to local companies and called itself the Minnesota Hospital Service Association, which later became Blue Cross and Blue Shield of Minnesota and served as a model for other Blue Cross and Blue Shield organizations around the country.
+In 1935, Asbury joined other area hospitals in an alliance.
+It became the Minnesota Hospital Service Association.
+It offered health insurance to local companies.
+It eventually became Blue Cross and Blue Shield of Minnesota.
+And it served as a model for other Blue Cross and Blue Shield organizations nationally.

-1993: Methodist Hospital merges with Park Nicollet Clinic to become HealthSystem Minnesota.
+1993: Methodist Hospital merges with Park Nicollet to become HealthSystem Minnesota.

 1995: Struthers’ Parkinson’s Center opens in Golden Valley, Minnesota.

-2005: Park Nicollet TRIA Orthopaedic Center opens in Bloomington, Minnesota.
+2005: TRIA Orthopaedic Center opens in Bloomington, Minnesota.

-2009: Park Nicollet Melrose Institute for Eating Disorders opens as a 30-bed inpatient facility with nine residential beds, located 1 mile from Park Nicollet Methodist Hospital in St. Louis Park.
+2009: Park Nicollet Melrose Institute for Eating Disorders opens in St. Louis Park, Minnesota.

-2009: Park Nicollet Frauenshuh Cancer Center opens on the Methodist Hospital campus in St. Louis Park.
+2009: Park Nicollet Frauenshuh Cancer Center opens on the Methodist Hospital campus.